cabinetofcuriosity/homebase/list-of-databases.md

 ## DataOne

 - Link: [DataOne](https://www.dataone.org/)
-- About: The foundation of new innovative environmental science for access to well-described and easily discovered Earth observational data, such as weather, forest types,
+- About: The foundation of new innovative environmental science for access to well-described and easily discovered Earth observational data, such as weather, forest types, floral resource, etc.
-- Type of data offered: Depending on your search, EML, csv etc. are available.
+- Type of data offered: Depending on your search, XML, csv,	octet stream (application file), etc. are available.
 - How to access data: After you search a keyword, you can download the files.
+You can also use their [API](https://releases.dataone.org/online/api-documentation-v2.0/apis/index.html).

 ## Google Earth Engine